Zefinder/CPU_Project/README.md

 | **XE** |  NOT  |  NOT  | NOT\* | NOT\* | NOT\* | NOT\* | NOT\* | NOT\* | NOT\* | NOT\* | NOT\* | NOT\* |   NOT\*   |    NOT\*    |    NOT\*    |  NOT\*   |
 | **XF** |  CMP  |  CMP  | CMP\* | CMP\* | CMP\* | CMP\* | CMP\* | CMP\* | CMP\* | CMP\* | CMP\* | CMP\* |   CMP\*   |    CMP\*    |    CMP\*    |  CMP\*   |

-All opcodes marked with \* are opcodes that are not used with their defined opcode.
+All opcodes marked with \* are opcodes that are not used with their defined opcode (they are here since there are unused bits).

 All opcodes marked with \*\* are unofficial opcodes.
 They are opcodes that uses a combination of existing functionnality to do something that was not meant for because of clock cycles configuration.
 Most of them must be followed by a NOPs to be working normally.
-Empty cells are cells that are still in progress.
+They exist because of the conception of the CPU allows it.

 ## Why a CPU?
 Why not?